InfiniBrains/Awesome-GameDev-Resources/intro/02-tooling/README.md

 across all platforms.
 But GCC is the more bleeding edge, which means usually it is the first to support all new fancy features C++ introduces.

 No need to download anything here.
+We are going to use the CLion IDE.
+See below topics.

 ## CMake
 > [CMake](https://cmake.org/) CMake is a cross-platform free and open-source software tool for managing the build